kira-bruneau/nixpkgs/doc/builders/fetchers.chapter.md

 ## `fetchFromGitHub` {#fetchfromgithub}

-`fetchFromGitHub` expects four arguments. `owner` is a string corresponding to the GitHub user or organization that controls this repository. `repo` corresponds to the name of the software repository.
+`fetchFromGitHub` expects four arguments. `owner` is a string corresponding to the GitHub user or organization that controls this repository. `repo`/`gist` corresponds to the name of the software repository or gist.
 These are located at the top of every GitHub HTML page as `owner`/`repo`. `rev` corresponds to the Git commit hash or tag (e.g `v1.0`) that will be downloaded from Git.
 Finally, `hash` corresponds to the hash of the extracted directory.
 Again, other hash algorithms are also available, but `hash` is currently preferred.

 To use a different GitHub instance, use `githubBase` (defaults to `"github.com"`).